rcreator822/GamerHub/README.md

 ## Acknowledgements

-Thank you to my school and friends for trying to understand what I am saying.
+Thank you to my school and friends for testing, other unblocked game website creators, and all other contributers.

 Major thanks to [DotLYHiyou](https://github.com/DotLYHiyou) for games and other support.